 /usr/local/gitall # make prefix= /usr/local/gitinstall

 Step 3 – Setup Environment

 After installation of git client.
-Now you must need to set binary in system environment.
+Now you just need to set binary in the system environment.
 So edit /etc/bashrc file and add below content to it

 Now execute below command to reload configuration in current environment.

 After completing above steps.
 Let’s use following command to check current git version.